-1. Observation: Observe a patient's/client's activity and behavior accurately during assessment and treatment procedures.
-Accurately monitor, through both visual and auditory modalities, materials and equipment used for assessment and treatment of patients/clients.
+1. Observation: Observe a patient's/client's activity and behavior accurately during assess ment and treatment procedures.
+Accurately monitor, through both visual and auditory modalities, materials and equipment used for assessment and treatment of patients/cli ents.

-2. Communication: Communicate professionally (orally and in writing) as required for course work and clinical placements to ensure patient/client safety.
+- 2. Communication: Communicate professionally (orally and in writing) as required for course work and clinical placements to ensure patient/client safety.
 Complete clinical instructions and maintain productivity standards in a timely manner according to facility guidelines for safe and effective entry-level patient care.
-Use technology to meet requirements of courses and clinical placements (e.g., computer skills including but not limited to internet access, word processing and spreadsheet programs, learning management systems, and electronic health records).

-3. Cognition: Comprehend, integrate and synthesize a large body of information in a short period of time.
-Read, comprehend, record and interpret information accurately from diagnostic tests, equipment and patient/client records to ensure patient safety.
-Accurately self-assess clinical skills and academic performance.

-4. Social Behavioral Skills: Demonstrate respect for individual, social and cultural differences in fellow students, faculty, staff, patients/clients and patient's/client's families during clinical and academic interactions.
-Demonstrate flexibility and the ability to adjust to changing situations and uncertainty in academic and clinical situations.
-Conduct oneself in an ethical and legal manner, demonstrating honesty, integrity and professionalism in all interactions and situations.

-5. Motor Skills: Sustain necessary physical activity level required for classroom and clinical activities during the defined workday.
-Efficiently manipulate testing and treatment environment, materials and equipment.
+Use technology to meet requirements of courses and clinical placements (e.g., computer skills including but not limited to internet access, word processing and spreadsheet programs, learning management systems, and electronic health records). - 3.
+Cognition: Comprehend, integrate and synthesize a large body of information in a short period of time.
+Read, comprehend, record and interpret information accurately from diag nostictests, equipment and patient/client records to ensure patient safety.
+Accurately self-assess clinical skills and academic performance. - 4.
+Social Behavioral Skills: Demonstrate respect for individual, social and cultural differenc es of fellow students, faculty, staff, patients'/clients' and patient's/client's families during clinical and academic interactions.
+Demonstrate flexibility and the ability to adjust to chang ing situations and uncertainty in academic and clinical situations.
+Conduct oneself in an ethical and legal manner, demonstrating honesty, integrity and professionalism in all interactions and situations. - 5.
+Motor Skills: Sustain necessary physical activity level required for classroom and clinical activities during the defined workday.
+Efficiently manipulate testing and treatment environ ment, materials and equipment.
 Access transportation to attend academic courses and clinical placements.